 Oh, you lovely people, thank you so much for all your kind thoughts after my last post.
 Sadly, it's a week since the wisdom tooth extraction and I'm still suffering.
 I'm told it's not the dreaded 'dry socket', and the antibiotics should have seen off any infection, so I just have to sit it out and wait for everything to heal.
 A diet of porridge, soup and ice cream is beginning to pale though, so I'm consoling myself with some scrummy Green and Blacks choccy.
 But enough of that, I want to tell you about something else.

-If you've ever read my 'About' page, Annie, you might have wondered how a lot of the stuff I describe doing and having done connects.
+If you're a regular visitor here, you might have wondered how a lot of the stuff I describe doing and having done connects.
 Someone actually asked me that question just yesterday.
 It's a bit complicated, and that's without all the gap year/holiday job stuff from my student days.
 But it started with insects, with beetles and butterflies and bugs.
 And with a book, Introducing the Insect, by F.A.
 Urquhart, with illustrations by E.B.S Logier**.

 I remember vividly the first time my father lifted a large stone in the garden so that I could marvel at the unimagined invertebrate life that teemed beneath it.
 I have no idea how old I was, but I was very small, I'm sure of that, there was a pram nearby and from its depths my sister could be heard, warbling happily.
 The same sister who the following summer was found sitting cheerily amongst the cabbages, eating worms*.